tanmaymp/tanmaymp/README.md

 Here's a little something about me :

-- 🎓 Education : I'm a Master's graduate in Computer Science from Arizona State University (ASU).
+- 🎓 Education : I am a Master's graduate in Computer Science from Arizona State University (ASU).
 - 🛠️ Skills : I specialize in building robust ETL pipelines on AWS and other cloud platforms.
 - 🚀 Current Focus : Currently diving deeper into workflow orchestration with Airflow and data transformation using DBT.
 - 🧠 Future Goals : Excited to explore Vector Databases and build RAG (Retrieval-Augmented Generation) pipelines in the near future.